Reverse chronology

 Reverse chronology is a narrative structure and method of storytelling whereby the plot is revealed in reverse order.

 In a story employing this technique, the first scene shown is actually the conclusion to the plot.
 Once that scene ends, the penultimate scene is shown, and so on, so that the final scene the viewer sees is the first chronologically.

 Many stories employ flashback, showing prior events, but whereas the scene order of most conventional films is A-B-C-etc., a film in reverse chronology goes Z-Y-X-etc.

 Purpose

-The unusual nature of this method means it is only used in stories of a specific nature.
-For example, Memento (2000) features a man with anterograde amnesia, meaning he is unable to form new memories.
-The film parallels the protagonist's perspective by unfolding in reverse chronological order, leaving the audience as ignorant of the events that occurred prior to each scene (which, played in reverse chronological order, will not be revealed until later) as the protagonist is.